 Chili oil to taste

 1. Bring a large pot of water to a rapid boil.
 Add noodles, stir, and cook in boiling water for 2 minutes.
 Dunk in an ice bath or rinse in cold running water until noodles feel chilled to the touch.
 Drain well and toss with oil to coat.

 2. Put miso, white vinegar, almond milk, water, canola oil, sesame oil, and sugar in a bowl and mix well.

 3. Heat a nonstick frying pan over medium heat.
 (If you don't have nonstick, add a little oil to your most seasoned pan.)
 Pour the egg in a thin layer like a crepe.
 Lift the pan to move egg to every corner.
 Cook until just set.
 Remove from heat.
+Repeat with remaining egg, until all egg has been used.
 Thinly slice egg into what the Japanese call "golden threads."
 Set aside.

 4. Divide noodles between shallow bowls.
 Put veggies and sliced egg on top.
 Pour sauce over the top.
 Top with optional sesame seeds and nori, and serve with chili oil.